 Apple iPhone 5 review

-For starters, Apple has managed to shave 1.4mm of the thickness of its previous phone.
+You can sum up the iPhone 5 in three words, taller, slimmer and lighter.
+Apple has managed to shave 1.4mm of the thickness of its previous phone.
 When you compare them side-by-side, what Apple has done is immediately obvious.
 While the iPhone 4S' screen and back bulged out from the side, the iPhone 5 has a flush back, while the screen is barely raised at all.

 There's no denying that the iPhone 5 is impressively thin